 We book-end the actual hike with a night at the base so a six day hike is a seven night itinerary.

 As there are so many options, we don’t show a sample hike on this website but let us know what you want and we’ll send you an itinerary.

 Kilimanjaro climbers should be fit and well exercised.
 The best months for the climb are July to September (cold but dry) and January to mid-March (clearer and warmer).

 Close by lies Arusha, a bustling town in the foothills of Mount Meru.
-Arusha is the starting point for many Tanzania safaris, being home to Kilimanjaro International Airport about 40km to the north-east.
-Depending on your flight connections you may need to stay overnight near Arusha.
-Popular Arusha hotels include Serena Mountain Village, Mount Meru Game Lodge, Arusha Coffee Lodge and other coffee plantations with pleasant accommodation.
+Arusha is the starting point for many Tanzania safaris, being close to Kilimanjaro International Airport about 40km to the east.
+Depending on your flight connections you may need to stay overnight near Arusha, either at the start or end of your safari.
+Popular Arusha hotels include Serena Mountain Village, Mount Meru Game Lodge, Arusha Coffee Lodge and other coffee plantations.
 Ten minutes drive from Arusha is the Lake Duluti Lodge on a scenic crater lake.

 These country lodges often have a number of activities or excursions on offer from coffee tours, to guided hikes in the nearby small but scenic Arusha National Park.

 Those who prefer to gaze up at the icy dome of Kilimanjaro from afar can admire the mountain across the plains of Western Kilimanjaro.
 This is an exclusive game concession of floodplains, hills and acacia woodland.
 Here you’ll find plenty of elephant and interesting antelope such as lesser kudu.
 It’s just across the border from Amboseli National Park in Kenya.
 But its a much less commercial experience.
 So the interaction with local people is a more authentic experience.
 Plus, as you are outside national park restrictions, you can take guided walks and enjoy night game drives, which might even yield sightings such as striped hyena.